 The Israeli-style kosher bakery has already gained a steady following in a city without a lot of kosher options, and its fluffy pita and savory baked goods have won over consumers, kosher and nonkosher alike.

 Frena’s repertoire also has expanded to include kosher wedding cakes, filling a vacuum since Maralyn Tabatsky of Have Your Cake recently retired.
-Look for the new location at 5549 Geary Ave. (at 20th) in the coming months.
+Look for the new location at 5549 Geary Blvd. (at 20th Avenue) in the coming months.